Department of Counselling and Psychology Course Outline

 Course Intended Learning Outcomes (CILOS)

-3. implement a variety of intervention procedures used in grief and bereavement therapy;
+3. Implement a variety of intervention procedures used in grief and bereavement

-4. identify professional ethical issues in grief and bereavement counselling;
+4. Analyze professional ethical issues in grief and bereavement counselling;

-6. reflect on one’s own cognitive, affective, behavioural reaction, and explore personal values, attitudes and beliefs with regards to grief and loss
+5. Reflect on their personal values, attitudes and belief with regards to grief and loss

 Assessment